What Burnout Looks Like for a Small Business Owner (and How to Avoid it)

 Pssst, if you don’t have the budget to hire someone new to take some of these things off your plate, why not outsource to automation?
 Let integration do the heavy lifting for you and forget about building reports manually or hunting customer insights across multiple platforms.

 Bring it all together with SyncApps.
-Start integrating your CRM and your email automation for $0 and let go of some of the daily stress.
+Start integrating Salesforce, NetSuite, Mailchimp, Constant Contact, NPSP and more for only $49.99/month and let go of some of the daily stress.

 A small business owner experiencing burnout has some or all of these symptoms: